-The Montachusett Region is working on increasing the use of renewable energy sources.
-Some of the Montachusett Region communities have Wind-Energy Bylaws and Wind-Energy Turbines.
-The Montachusett Regional Planning Commission (MRPC) is also working on a Regional Energy Plan and the Montachusett Regional Transit Authority has attained many renewable energy systems and vehicles in the last few years.
+The Montachusett Region has worked to increase the use of renewable energy sources.
+Some Montachusett Region communities have Wind-Energy Bylaws and Wind-Energy Turbines.
+The Montachusett Regional Planning Commission (MRPC) also has a Regional Energy Plan.

 Montachusett Regional Energy Plan